-Currently, we manufacture the limited number of SOBRcheckTM prototype devices we have developed by applying our proprietary know-how to "off the shelf" parts and components.
+Currently, we manufacture the limited number of SOBRCheckTM prototype devices we have developed by applying our proprietary know-how to "off the shelf" parts and components.
 However, if we are successful in our growth plan, eventually we will have to contract out our manufacturing of the devices.
 At that time, the stability of component supply will be crucial to determining our manufacturing process.
-Due to the fact we currently manufacture the device from "off the shelf" parts and components, all of our critical devices and components are supplied by certain third-party manufacturers, and we may be unable to acquire necessary amounts of key components at competitive prices, especially in light of component supply strain issues caused by COVID-19.
+Due to the fact we currently manufacture the device from "off the shelf" parts and components, all of our critical devices and components are supplied by certain third-party manufacturers, and we may be unable to acquire necessary amounts of key components at competitive prices.

 If we are successful in our growth, outsourcing the production of certain parts and components would be one way to reduce manufacturing costs.
-We plan to select these particular manufacturers based on their ability to consistently produce these products according to our requirements in an effort to obtain the best quality product at the most cost-effective price.
+We plan to select these particular manufacturers based on their ability to consistently produce these products according to our requirements in an effort to obtain the best quality product at the most cost effective price.
 However, the loss of all or one of these suppliers or delays in obtaining shipments would have an adverse effect on our operations until an alternative supplier could be found, if one may be located at all.
 If we get to that stage of growth, such loss of manufacturers could cause us to breach any contracts we have in place at that time and would likely cause us to lose sales.